-Investment in business and industrial products topped the list for the highest private equity investments in Europe in 2015, amounting to almost 8 billion euros.
+Investment in consumer goods and services topped the list for the highest private equity investments in Europe in 2016, amounting to over 14 billion euros.
 Fundraising by private equity companies in the United States peaked pre-financial crisis in 2007, amounting to 263.86 billion U.S. dollars.
 By 2010, fundraising capabilities had fallen to 65.76 billion U.S. dollars owing to severely deflated investor confidence.
 However, fundraising reached 144.52 billion U.S. dollars in 2015.

 This text provides general information.
 Statista assumes no